lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 The fields of the GenericHybridParameters type have the following meanings:

-> kem is an AlgorithmIdentifer; the algorithm field MUST be set to id-kem-rsa;
-the parameters field MUST be RsaKemParameters, which is a SEQUENCE of an AlgorithmIdentifier that identifies the supported key-derivation function and a positive INTEGER that identifies the length of the key-encryption key in octets.
+> kem is an AlgorithmIdentifer.
+The algorithm field MUST be set to id-kem-rsa, and the parameters field MUST be RsaKemParameters, which is a SEQUENCE of an AlgorithmIdentifier that identifies the supported key-derivation function and a positive INTEGER that identifies the length of the key-encryption key in octets.
 If the GenericHybridParameters are present, then the